-We Need to Keep Global Warming Below 1.5 Degrees
+We Need to keep Global Warming below 1.5 degrees

-Lowering the target for global warming to try to keep it to 1.5 degrees Celsius was the big win for the developing world against the U.S. and other industrial nations at the 2015 Paris Climate Summit that sought to keep a 2-degree goal.
-The final agreement was to keep warming "well below 2 degrees" while also agreeing to "aim to limit the increase to 1.5 degrees C, since this would significantly reduce risks and the impacts of climate change."
-Since Paris 1.5 degrees has increasingly become the target.
+Lowering the target for global warming to try to keep it to 1.5 degrees Celsius was the big win for the developing world against the U.S. and other industrial nations at the Paris climate summit which sought to keep the 2-degree goal.
+The final agreement was to keep warming "well below 2 degrees" while also agreeing to "aim to limit the increase to 1.5 degrees Celsius, since this would significantly reduce risks and the impacts of climate change."55 Since Paris 1.5 degrees has increasingly become the target.

-1.5° C of warming will still expose millions of people to more extreme climates, rising sea levels, and more frequent weather-related disasters including heatwaves, drought, flooding, and wildfires.
+1.5°C of warming will still expose millions of people to more extreme climates, rising sea levels and more frequent weather-related disasters including heatwaves, drought, flooding, and wildfires.
 Additional increases in average temperature will make their severity and frequency worse.
-The negative impacts from global warming are hitting the world's poorest and most vulnerable communities hardest, partially because they tend to be closer to the equator where the temperature rise will be greater.
+The negative impacts from global warming are hitting the world's poorest and most vulnerable communities hardest, partially because they tend to be close to the equator where the temperature rise will be greater.